 - The tour departs hourly from Union station but can sell out.

-Washington D.C. is indeed a frugal traveler’s paradise for admission fee is nonexistent at practically all of the attractions.
+Washington D.C. is indeed a frugal traveler’s paradise, for admission fee is nonexistent at practically all of the attractions.
 What makes it even better is that entrance to the sites are available on a walk-in basis, except for the following:

 - Washington Memorial: Free tickets are distributed for that days visit at the counter at 15th Street and Jefferson Drive starting at 8 AM.
 They run-out quickly and so remember to be waiting in line well before the opening.
 Reservation can be done online ($2) in advance.

-restaurant are open to everyone but a reservation is required for tours of the Capitol.
-T
+- Capitol: The Visitor Center, Exhibition Hall, Gift Shop, and the 530-seat restaurant are open to everyone but a reservation is required for tours of the Capitol.
+There are several options for a tour and advanced planning is required.

 - White House: Garden tours and White House tours are available but require advance planning.
 For the garden tours, tickets are distributed on the day of the tour on a first come first serve basis at 8 AM.
-For the White House tour, request for a reservation needs to be submitted through one’s member of congress, upto six months in advance.
+For the White House tour, request for a reservation needs to be submitted through one’s member of congress, up to six months in advance.
 The visitor center is open to public at the corner of 15th and E streets 7:30 AM to 4 PM.

-Last Updated: 07/2010.
+Last Updated: 04/2013.

 Post a Comment